-- Lime acts as a buffer and avoids fluctuations of pH.
+- Lime acts as a buffer and avoids fluctuations in pH.

 - Lime increases the resistance of soil to parasites.

-- Lime toxic effect kills the parasites and lime speeds up organic decomposition.
+- Lime’s toxic effect kills the parasites and lime speeds up organic decomposition.

-- If you are planning to go for commercial fish farming, soil test should be tested.
-On average, 225 to 250 kg/ha lime is required to cover the 1-hectare pond.
+- If you are planning to go for commercial fish farming, the soil should be tested.
+On average, 225 to 250 kg/ha of lime is required to cover the 1-hectare pond.
 However, the actual dose depends on the pH of the soil and water.

 Fertilisation:- Fertilization should be carried out depending on the soil quality in the pond.
 A combination of both organic and inorganic fertilizers may be used for best results.
 The fertilization schedule has to be prepared and can be modified depending on the growth of the fish.